o3de/o3de.org/content/docs/user-guide/features/platforms/mobile-performance.md

 ## Engineering Guidelines {#ios-android-performance-engineering-guidelines}

-Lumberyard provides four levels of configuration files to support enabling and disabling features and functionality based on performance characteristics of the mobile devices\.
+O3DE provides four levels of configuration files to support enabling and disabling features and functionality based on performance characteristics of the mobile devices\.
 You can find the following files in the `lumberyard_version/dev/Engine/Config/spec` directory:
 + `ios_low.cfg`
 + `ios_medium.cfg`
 + `ios_high.cfg`